-Here the complements are green and magenta, red and cyan, and blue and yellow.
+Here the compliments are; green and magenta, red and cyan, and blue and yellow.

-Other color models produce different complements.
+Other color models produce different complementary pairs.
 We’re going to use the most common pairs from RYB and CMY models:

 Let’s see how you can use these pairs to enhance natural color contrast in photography.